 This section of the chapter describes the existing provision and utilization of public transit within the Region.
 Public transit may be defined as the transportation of people by publicly operated vehicles between trip origins and destinations.
 A classification of all public transportation provided in the Region is shown in Figure 4.10.
-Public transportation may be divided into service provided for the general public and service provided to special population groups.
-Examples of special group public transportation include yellow school bus service operated by area school districts, and fixed-route bus and paratransit van service provided by counties or municipalities for seniors and people with disabilities.
-Service to special population groups is considered only implicitly in the planning process, with the exception of paratransit operated within urban fixed-route transit service areas to meet the transportation needs of those persons who because of mental or physical disability are unable to use conventional transit service.
-Such service is required to be provided within fixed-route urban transit service.
+Public transportation may be divided into service provided for the general public and service provided to specific population groups.
+Examples of specific group public transportation include yellow school bus service operated by area school districts, and fixed-route bus and paratransit van service provided by counties or municipalities for seniors and people with disabilities.
+Service limited to specific population groups is considered only implicitly in the planning process, with the exception of paratransit operated within urban fixed-route transit service areas to meet the transportation needs of people with disabilities who are

-Map 4.13 Vehicular Crashes Involving Pedestrians and Bicycles that Resulted in a Fatality or Serious Injury in the Region: 2012
+Map 4.13 Vehicular Crashes Involving Bicycles or Pedestrians that Resulted in a Fatality or Serious Injury in the Region: 2012